a-i-joe/auckland-ai-meetup-x-triage/README.md

 ## How to contribute

-Please submit your work to this repository using the standard [github flow](https://guides.github.com/introduction/flow/).
+Please submit your work to this repository using the standard [github flow](https://guides.github.com/introduction/flow/) (fork and pull-request).

 ### Guidelines